Toft08/java-checkpoint-trainer/README.md

 **Backend**: "Port 8080 already in use"

 - Change `server.port` in application.properties or kill the process
-- With Docker: `docker-compose down` and restart

 **Frontend**: "Cannot connect to backend"

 - Ensure backend is running on port 8080
-- With Docker: Check `docker-compose logs backend`

 **Maven Wrapper**: "mvnw not found"